JamesWoolfenden/terraform-for-data/docs/lesson1.md

 ## Introduction to Terraform

-What is Terraform
+What is Terraform?

-Its an open-source command line tool for creating infrastructure.
+It's an open-source command line tool for creating infrastructure.

 Terraform is a declarative second generation Configuration Management tool designed to provision cloud based Infrastructure via Code.